-At the Balance Sheet date five contingent liabilities were identified, that related to:-
+At the Balance Sheet date three contingent liabilities were identified, that related to:-

 - There is a possibility that a new claim for mandatory relief from business rates on behalf of NHS Trust will be received.
 The second reading of the Hospital (Parking and Business Rates) Bill 2019-21 is scheduled for 10 September 2020.
 The application could potentially be backdated, potentially up to 6 years (as a statute of limitation).
-Due to the uncertainty to whether a claim for mandatory relief is made and to whether it is back dated it is not possible to quantify the financial impact to the Council. - Business Rate payers are entitled to appeal against the rateable value allocated to it by the Valuation Office Agency.
-The Council has made a provision for appeals lodged including a percentage for those that may be withdrawn. - The Council has signed a development agreement with Mace, its redevelopment partner for SG1.
-Should the council not be able to fulfil its development obligations penalty payments would be due to Mace. - Stevenage Borough Council is one of a number of Local Authority and National Parks Authority who have asked the Local Government Association (LGA), to co-ordinate legal representation and provide ongoing support in respect of collective legal action against MasterCard/Visa (Card Schemes) for unlawful interchange fee. - There continues to be uncertainty as to the speed of recovery following the Covid-19 Pandemic and its impacts on a number of significant income streams to the Council including rent from tenants and carpark income.
-Central Government total funding to reimburse local authorities for additional costs incurred during the pandemic has yet to be confirmed and evaluated.
+Due to the uncertainty to whether a claim for mandatory relief is made and to whether it is back dated it is not possible to quantify the financial impact to the Council. - The Council has signed a development agreement with Mace, its redevelopment partner for SG1.
+Should the council not be able to fulfil its development obligations penalty payments would be due to Mace. - Stevenage Borough Council is one of a number of Local Authority and National Parks Authority who have asked the Local Government Association (LGA), to co-ordinate legal representation and provide ongoing support in respect of collective legal action against MasterCard/Visa (Card Schemes) for unlawful interchange fee.